Frank Buckles: World War I and interwar years

 Five months after the American entry into World War I, Buckles sought to enlist in the armed forces.
 He was turned down by the Marine Corps for being too small, and by the Navy, which claimed that he had flat feet.
 He fared better with the Army, which accepted that he was an adult even though he looked no older than his 16 years.
 A sergeant advised that a middle initial would be helpful, so he adopted his uncle's name, "Frank Woodruff Buckles".
 Another sergeant suggested that the quickest way to the front lines would be to seek a position driving ambulances.

 Buckles enlisted on August 14, 1917, and went through basic training at Fort Riley in Kansas.
 Later that year, he embarked for Europe aboard the RMS Carpathia, famous for rescuing the survivors of Titanic in 1912, which was being used as a troop ship.
 During the war, Buckles drove ambulances and motorcycles for the Army's 1st Fort Riley Casual Detachment, first in England and then France.
 He later recalled his service as a doughboy:

-There was never a shortage of blown-up bodies that needed to be rushed to the nearest medical care.
-The British and French troops were in bad shape – even guys about my age looked old and tired.
-After three years of living and dying inside a dirt trench, you know the Brits and French were happy to see us "doughboys."
-Every last one of us Yanks believed we'd wrap this thing up in a month or two and head back home before harvest.
-In other words, we were the typical, cocky Americans no one wants around, until they need help winning a war.